Joschiller/MediaManager/docs/styles/StyleGuide.md

 Enabled controls will use the colored variant.
 Disabled controls will use a monochrome variant.

-Differnt base colors differentiate between different categories of actions.
+Different base colors differentiate between different categories of actions.

 | Color Group | Color Name   | Color Code | Example                        | Usage                 |
 | ----------: | :----------- | :--------- | :----------------------------- | :-------------------- |